-Gabe Mendlow is a professor of law and professor of philosophy.
-He teaches and writes in the areas of criminal law, criminal procedure, and moral, political, and legal philosophy.
+Gabe Mendlow is a professor of law and professor of philosophy at the University of Michigan Law School.
+He teaches and writes in the areas of criminal law; criminal procedure; and moral, political, and legal philosophy.

 Presented “Thoughts, Crimes, and Thought Crimes,” Rackham Interdisciplinary Workshop on Knowledge, Information, and Society, University of Michigan.